 Thus, this resulted in a lower commodity inventory as health protocols tightened international trading from the affected area which contributed its increasing prices.

 Generally, lean hogs’ volatility in the market relies heavily on the unpredictable shifting of demand and supply.
 However, there is more to know about the boom and bust in the meat market.

 1. Supply and Demand

-One crucial factor in lean hogs’ shifting price is the contrasting supply and demand in the market.
-Just like any top commodity, when the demand and supply are high, its’ price surges.
-Similarly, when the supply is high but the demand isn’t aligned, prices will fall affecting the economy.
+The contrasting supply and demand in the market is one crucial factor in lean hogs’ value.
+Just like any top commodity, when the demand and supply increase, its price surges.
+Conversely, when the supply is high but the demand falls neutral, prices will gradually fall thus, affecting the economy.

 3. Weather Conditions

 Drought, floods, or storms affect the price of swine.
 Thus, delayed production due to natural disasters causes an imbalance supply chain which will tighten the market and drive lean hog prices up.

 4. Trade Policies

 The frequent emergence of African swine fever makes international and local trade policies even more strained which squeezes the local swine farmers to cover the growing need.
 Overall, this inevitable meat disease adds fuel to the volatility of the lean hogs market.

 5. Market Predictions